-4 acre multifamily development site in the City of Fernie.
-Zoned R-4.
-Approved for 120 apartment units or 55 townhomes.
-Desirable location, gorgeous views of Fernie Alpine Resort & walking distance to downtown.
+4 acre multi-family development site in the City of Fernie.
+Zoned R-4 (High Density Residential).
+Density allows up to 120 units.
+Desirable location with gorgeous views of Fernie Alpine Resort & walking distance to downtown.
 Services at lot line.

 High Density Residential Development land in the City of Fernie.
-Property has sewer, water, power, phone and gas at lot line.
-Zoned R4.
+Property has sewer, water, power, phone, and gas at lot line.
+Zoned R4 = Density of 120 units.
 Views of Fernie Alpine Resort, close to golf course and walking distance to Fernie’s historic and vibrant downtown.

 85 Cokato Road - Fernie, BC

-The beautiful Elk Valley is the "Gateway" to southeast British Columbia and at its heart is the mountain community of Fernie, BC.
-Fernie is steeped in a history rich in Native legends and coal mining; more recently Fernie's has become a vibrant mountain community known for its year-round recreation and favorable lifestyle for professionals and young families.
-Fernie's spectacular mountain setting, nestled in the majestic Rocky Mountains offers unique opportunities for visitors, those interested in relocating, and business investors, offering a host of year-round adventures, a beautiful historic downtown and unparalleled access to nature.
-Outdoor recreation is just steps away - there’s outstanding chairlift accessed mountain biking at the Fernie Alpine Resort.
-And, on the Elk River you can enjoy everything from a leisurely float to some serious whitewater and arguably the best Westslope Cutthroat fly fishing in the world.
+The beautiful Elk Valley is the "Gateway" to southeast British Columbia and at its heart is the mountain community of Fernie, B.C.
+Fernie is steeped in a history rich in Native legends and coal mining; more recently Fernie has become a vibrant mountain community known for its year-round recreation and favourable lifestyle for professionals and young families.
+Fernie's spectacular mountain setting—nestled in the majestic Rocky Mountains—offers unique opportunities for visitors, those interested in relocating, and business investors, offering a host of year-round adventures, a beautiful historic downtown, and unparalleled access to nature.
+Outdoor recreation is just steps away, there’s outstanding chairlift accessed mountain biking at the Fernie Alpine Resort.
+Additionally, on the Elk River you can enjoy everything from a leisurely float to some serious whitewater and arguably the best westslope cutthroat fly fishing in the world.

 Fernie is growing at an impressive rate and offers incredible activities and experiences that clearly set Fernie in a class of its own.
 Much of the growth is a direct result of the region's increasing popularity as a recreational destination.
 Marketing efforts are increasing the numbers of visitors to Fernie, and once here, people are realizing the desirable amenities and lifestyle and are investing in the community, either as a recreational property owner or as a new resident.
 This growth initially sets the stage for business opportunities in the tourism industry, but the potential is much greater.